uw-madison-cs200/fall19-final-exam-review/UML.md

   - A decision tree that details how the logic within a method works
   - Basically a template for writing a method

-## Questions
+## Examples

-Identify the types of the following diagrams
+Identify the types of each diagram

 ### Diagram A